 - have tissue that isn’t as strong

-The most common symptom of hernia after a cesarean delivery is a bulge of tissue that seems to come out of an area of your surgical scar.
+The most common symptom of hernia after a cesarean delivery is a bulge of tissue that seems to come from an area of your surgical scar.
 Or you may experience just a bulge of skin in or around your scar.

 Hernias don’t always develop immediately after your cesarean delivery, so it’s possible to notice this bulge months after you’ve had your baby.
-Usually it’s more noticeable in the following circumstances:
+Usually, it’s more noticeable in the

 - when you’re standing very straight and tall